Troubleshooting PPT2HTML problems

 If not, please try the following:

-Both Office 2007 and PowerPoint 2010 include new and different security features that affect the way you'll install PPT2HTML.
+PowerPoint includes security features that affect the way you'll install PPT2HTML.
 The information below will help you get PPT2HTML up and running quickly and easily.
 If you run into problems, see Tips & Troubleshooting below.

 - Click Trust Center on the left side of the PowerPoint Options dialog box.